 - Use the Azure Cloud Shell to run saved scripts or perform ad hoc administrative tasks

-Azure Advisor is a free service built into Azure that provides recommendations on high availability, security, performance, and cost.
+Azure Advisor is a free service built into Azure that provides recommendations on high availability, security, performance, operational excellence, and cost.
 Advisor analyzes your deployed services and looks for ways to improve your environment across those four areas.
 You can view recommendations in the portal or download them in PDF or CSV format.

 With Advisor, you can:

 - Get proactive, actionable, and personalized best practices recommendations.

 - Improve the performance, security, and high availability of your resources, as you identify opportunities to reduce your overall Azure spend.